chgeuer/chgeuer.github.io/_posts/2016-09-21-azure-germany-loves-packer.md

 ---
 layout: default
 title: "Microsoft Azure Germany loves packer.io"
-date: 2016-09-21 01:20:00
+date: 2016-09-21 09:30:00
 ---

 ![Microsoft Azure Germany loves packer.io][header]

+Today, the Microsoft Cloud for Germany goes live (or as Microsoft calls it, becomes Generally Available).
+For me personally, having many customers with 'non-Microsoft'-Workloads, it is a pleasure to see that Azure Germany is as open as the the existing International data centers.
+Customers such as [TeamDrive](https://www.teamdrive.de/), [platform.sh](https://platform.sh/) or [G DATA](https://www.gdata.de/) use our German data centers for their critical workloads, alongside with the pretty interesting Data Trustee Model, which Microsoft and Deutsche Telekom established for Frankfurt and Magdeburg regions.

-Today, I wanted to take the opportunity to show how both  Microsoft Azure Cloud for Germany, as well as worldwide, provide an open platform and support the open source ecosystem.
+I wanted to take the opportunity to show how both  Microsoft Azure Cloud for Germany, as well as worldwide, provide an open platform and support the open source ecosystem.
 In the [previous article][serviceprincipalgermany], I described how you can create a service principal in Azure Active Directory (incl.
 Azure in Germany).
 In this article, we will explore how to use [Hashicorp's open-source `packer` toolchain][packer] to automatically create custom VM images, both for Windows- and Linux-VMs.

 Before we dig into the details, let's first explore which options we have to get software packages installed on a VM in the cloud: